Close×

 Day 2

-Avignon to Séguret
+From Avignon to Séguret

 Elevation gain: approx. +469 m

-You leave Avignon and cycle north on Barthelasse Island to the footbridge over the Rhône, which gives you access to the fabulous Châteauneuf du Pape wine region.
-Criss-cross a sea of vineyards, venture out for a tasting, then head to Orange for lunch.
-In Orange, a Roman city, the fabulous ancient theater is a must-see!
-Then head northwest towards the Dentelles de Montmirail massif!
-You will pass through the wine-growing villages of the southern Côtes du Rhône region, ending up at your hotel at the foot of the charming village of Séguret.
+You’ll leave Avignon and cycle north across Barthelasse Island to the footbridge over the Rhône, which leads you into the territory of the fabulous Châteauneuf-du-Pape wine region.
+Ride through a sea of vineyards, stop for a wine tasting, and then head to Orange for lunch.
+In Orange, a Roman town, the magnificent ancient theater is a must-see!
+Then head northwest toward the Dentelles de Montmirail mountain range!
+You’ll pass through the wine-growing villages of the southern Côtes du Rhône region, ending at your hotel at the foot of the charming village of Séguret.

 3